rubyrazor/masters-of-shaolin/README.md

 The **client-side** is built as a single-page application (SAP) with _Vue_.
 I utilise the _Browser History API_ to change the url shown in the location bar of the browser whenever the user changes what is displayed.

 The **server-side** is built with _Express_ and _Node_.
-I use the _Multer_ middleware to handle multipart image-data upload. _Uid-safe_ allows me to generate unique names for uploading the images.
+I use the _Multer_ middleware to handle multipart image-data upload. _Uid-safe_ allows me to generate unique names for uploading the images and avoiding mix-ups.
 I use _AWS S3_ as a reliable, centralised and permanent storage solution for the images.

 ### Security